Are you Google ready?

 With a professionally designed website you need to have the following:

-Mobile responsiveness – I am not taking mobile ready or mobile capable or whatever other term you can think of.
+Mobile responsiveness – I am not taking mobile ready or mobile capable or whatever other terms you can think of.
 It must be mobile responsive and reconfigure to suit the different sizes of mobile devices available.
 A mobile responsive website is more likely to get better views throughout as it is easy to use.

 Google’s ranking index – Until now Google has ranked your site based on its desktop version.
-This is ending and all sites will be ranked using Google’s Mobile First Index.
+This is ending and all sites will be ranked using Google’s Mobile-First Index.
 So all sites will be ranked based on their mobile version.

-Bellow you will find the expectations and tests put out by Google for all users to follow.
+Below you will find the expectations and tests put out by Google for all users to follow.

 Mobile responsive test – Google

 - You must have a plan to completely update your website every two years

 - You must constantly update your information throughout your website in between complete updates.

 - Businesses of all sizes should be using both SEO and SEM as part of their overall marketing plan.
 If you are not including it you are missing out on a potential audience and perhaps heading your business towards difficult times.

 SEO is the organic marketing of your business, which can be done yourself or outsourced to achieve better results.
 It ultimately works to improve where your website appears in the unpaid or organic results of Google.